 National Youth Violence Prevention Week Activities & Challenges

-Each day of the week highlights a specific challenge to prevent youth Violence and is sponsored by a national premier youth-serving organization.
-The challenges include:
+Each day of the week highlights a specific challenge to prevent Youth Violence.
+This year’s theme is BE A SUPERHERO: ACTIVATE YOUR SUPERPOWERS!

 Lead Up Awareness Activities

 You can begin organizing many activities before National Youth Violence Prevention Week (NYVPW) to engage communities early and bring awareness to your upcoming week long emphasis:

 - Register a Students Against Violence Everywhere (SAVE) Promise Club and have the club plan your activities! #NYVPW – tag Twitter @SandyHook or Instagram @SandyHookPromise to be entered into a #NYVPW drawing for special prizes.